jundalisay/superb/content/en/social/economics/principles/part-1/chapter-05b.md

 <!-- [/research/smith/wealth-of-nations/book-5/part-1/chapter-3a] -->

-The difference between privatized and state-run energy is evident in the difference between the energy situation of France and that of Germany.
+The difference between privatized and state-run energy is evident in the difference between the energy situation of France and that of Germany which follows the free market model.

+To get into the profitable utilities business, investors usually highlight how massively indebted state-owned utilities are.
+They hide the fact that **being under massive debts is the nature of such utilities**.*

+> *This is mirrored by the fact that parents are often get into debt in order to fund the education and upkeep of their children.
+The reverse of this is to make money from one's children by using them as child labor and neglecting their education.
+Nationalization does the former, while privatization does the latter.

+State-run energy systems have some variations:

 - In the French system, the government has control, as a majority stake, in energy production and transmission, allowing the rest to be privately held
 - In Singapore, Vietnam, and China, the government owns everything.
 This leads to low energy prices because the government is supposed to be not-for-profit.
 This allows energy, as the base of the modern economy, to be really inclusive, as the people paying to maintain each other*